OpenDDS/OpenDDS/docs/internal/docs.rst

   - Another Non-RTPS Fix (:ghpr:`1000`)

+This will allow other fragments to add to "RTPS" or "RTPS Relay".

 news-rank
 ^^^^^^^^^

 Rank is used to help sort entries and sections.
-Setting the rank higher can be used to to headline a change within a section.
+Setting the rank higher using ``news-rank`` can headline a change within a section.
+This is optional and by default items are ranked by oldest PR number.

 Rank has the following behavior:

 - The rank of content is always 0 after ``news-start-section`` unless ``news-rank`` is used to set it.
 - Rank is persistent between ``news-start-section`` and ``news-end-section``, even if there are subsections.
   Rank is saved on a stack along with the section so they act like local variables in a function.
 - When sections have different ranks across fragments (or even in the same fragment), then the largest of ranks is used.
-- When the rank of two things are the same, the one that contains the lower PR number is listed first.

 For an example of all that, let us say we had the following fragments: